 Asset Turnover = Revenue/ Total Assets Value

-In all, assets define wealth.
+In all, these define wealth.
 This means the asset is an important measure to look at for businesses and directly or indirectly help in projecting their growth bar.
 Asset valuation is a sensitive issue when a business is sold or acquired.
-Though it is easy to determine the value of fixed and current assets, measuring intangible assets is a problematic task.
+Though it is easy to determine the value of fixed and current asset, measuring intangible asset is a problematic task.
 However, assets exist to add value to your business, always!